Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The landfill is still open regular hours.
 Haulers are considered essential and will continue to pick up garbage and bulky items.
 Individuals may take their own trash to the landfill.
 The Town reminds everyone to use precautions and to practice safe social distancing.

-Try to avoid going out.
-It is imperative that we limit our contact with others and for that, we need to stay home.
 You may drive to the beach or park or walking trail for exercise and fresh air - if you do, practice social distancing and considering wearing a face covering.